How To Simplify Your Writing But Still Sound Intelligent

 Here’s a quick look at the reading ease of this article.

 I use Yoast SEO when I write articles.
-But it also has a tool where I can quickly check my reading level.
+But it also has a tool to check my reading level quickly.

-You can see that the writing grade of 76.1 is in the right range for an online article.
+You can see that this post’s writing grade of 76 is in the right range for an online article.

 One of the quick ways to simplify your writing is to write the way your speak.